PubInv/freespireco/proposal.md

 Public Invention has studied regulatory compliance issues, which are critical to safety and effectiveness of medical devices.
-In fact, we have begun a legal effort (not proposed to be funded here) to develop a new kind of [free culture agreement](https://github.com/PubInv/RegulatorySunlight) specifially designed for medical devices.
+In fact, we have begun a legal effort (not proposed to be funded here) to develop a new kind of [free culture agreement](https://github.com/PubInv/RegulatorySunlight) specifically designed for medical devices.

 More generally, we have a definite strategy for regulatory compliance:
 * Public Invention has no intention of marketing medical devices for clinical use, therefore it is unlikely to directly apply for FDA approval, for example.
 * However, it fully intends to support both for-profit and non-profit firms and NGOs in marketing devices based on our designs.
-Therefore we specifially intend to do the kind of Quality Assurance and Risk Analysis documentation on each team that is required to facilitate regulatory approval.
+Therefore we specifically intend to do the kind of Quality Assurance and Risk Analysis documentation on each team that is required to facilitate regulatory approval.
 * This process can be integrated with a SCRUM-based development methodology.